 - You’re from an EEA country or Switzerland,

-- OR you have a residence permit type II, III, IV or V. If you have a residence permit type I, check here to see if you’re able to receive credit.
+- OR you have a residence permit type II, III, IV or V. If you have a residence permit type I, check on the DUO website here to see if you’re able to receive credit.

 - You’re no longer eligible to receive regular student finance or the tuition fee loan.

 - You’re younger than 55 when the lifelong learning credit takes effect.

 - Your tuition costs aren’t being paid or reimbursed in full by any other entity (an employer or parents, for example).
 If someone else is currently paying, you can apply for the Lifelong Learning Credit to cover the remainder of your tuition fees.

 - You may even be eligible if you are younger than 30.
 You’re in luck if you’re following a part-time or second study program at HBO or University or if you have an HBO bachelors or university masters.